A parallel-in-time preconditioner for Crank-Nicolson discretization of a parabolic optimal control problem: Introduction

 where $I_N\in\mathbb{R}^{N\times N}$ denotes the $N\times N$ identity matrix.
 Now one can see that \eqref{origdiscrdckktsys} is equivalent to the following symmetric linear system

 Unlike the Schur complement of \eqref{origdiscrdckktsys}, the new Schur complement of \eqref{scaledkktsys} is

 which is symmetric positive-definite (SPD),up to a multiplicative constant $-1$.
-With the Schur complement decomposition formula\footnote{See Lemma \ref{schurcmplemma}.} for inversion of $2\times 2$ block matrix, one can see that the dominant complexity for solving the symmetrized saddle point system \eqref{scaledkktsys} is devoted to solving a linear system \eqref{origschurcmpsys} with an SPD matrix ${\bf K}$ (defined in \eqref{kmatdef}) as coefficient matrix.
+With the Schur complement decomposition formula for inversion of $2\times 2$ block matrix, one can see that the dominant complexity for solving the symmetrized saddle point system \eqref{scaledkktsys} is devoted to solving a linear system with the Schur complement as coefficient matrix.
 Such linear system is called Schur complement linear system throughout this paper.
-Thanks to the symmetric definiteness of ${\bf K}$, the MSC preconditioner ${\bf P}$ (defined in \eqref{Pmeddef}) proposed in \cite{pearson2012new} is applicable to the Schur complement system.
-According to the theory developed in \cite{pearson2012new}, the eigenvalues of ${\bf P}^{-1}{\bf K}$ are lower bounded by $0.5$ and upper bounded by 1 provided that $B+B^{\rm T}$ is positive semi-definite. $B+B^{\rm T}$ is indeed positive semi-definite by the analysis given in Section \ref{spectralanalysis}.
-That means the PCG solver with the MSC preconditioner for solving the Schur complement system \eqref{origschurcmpsys} has a linear convergence rate independent of matrix size and regularization parameter.
-Nevertheless, since the MSC preconditioner ${\bf P}={\bf R}{\bf R}^{\rm T}$ with ${\bf R}$ being a dense block triangular matrix, the inversion of ${\bf P}$ is not PinT.
+In \cite{pearson2012new}, an MSC preconditioner was proposed for the Schur complement system.
+According to the theory developed in \cite{pearson2012new}, the eigenvalues of the preconditioned Schur complement matrix are lower bounded by $0.5$ and upper bounded by 1 provided that $B+B^{\rm T}$ is positive semi-definite. $B+B^{\rm T}$ is indeed positive semi-definite by the lateral analysis given in Section \ref{spectralanalysis}.
+That means the PCG solver with the MSC preconditioner for solving the Schur complement system has a linear convergence rate independent of matrix size and regularization parameter.
+Nevertheless, since $B$ is a dense triangular matrix, the inversion of the MSC preconditioner is not PinT.
+In order to further reduce the computational time, we in this work focus on developing a modified MSC preconditioner so that the inversion of the preconditioner is PinT and thus is faster to implement.